 After OneAgent is installed on a host, it monitors all applications running on that host.
 As a starting point, all monitoring data is encapsulated in a placeholder application called

 My web application.
 We offer this placeholder application to allow for more flexibility—it's you who decides how to organize your apps.

 Dynatrace offers the following approaches to defining your application for RUM.

 |Suggested approach||Auto-injection||When your web applications can be easily identified based on domains and you want to create an application from already captured RUM monitoring traffic.|

-|Application detection rules||Auto-injection||When you want to create new applications or when dividing your traffic based on top domains isn't sufficient.
+|Application detection rules approach||Auto-injection||When you want to create new applications or when dividing your traffic based on domains isn't sufficient.
 Use application detection rules to define more complex patterns to group your RUM monitoring traffic into applications.|

-|Manual approach (aka "agentless monitoring")||Manual insertion||When you don't have access to the host of your web application but you have access to the application code.|
+|Manual approach (aka "agentless monitoring")||Manual insertion||When you don't have access to the host of your web application, but you have access to the application code.|

-|Browser extension approach||Browser extension injection||When you don't have access to either the host of your web application or the application code|
+|Browser extension approach||Browser extension injection||When you have access neither to the host of your web application nor to the application code.|

 - Select the My web application placeholder application.